AustinKruse/Obsidian-Vault/Cyber Defense Labs/Investigating Windows.md

 ```bash
 Administrator
 ```
+`net user <username>` & comparing will show this, but let use event viewer.

 In the event viewer event id: `4672` is for privileges assigned to a new logon.
 After filtering & searching the Security logs we see the Administrator is the last non-system account to logon.
 ![](assets/f30b8631913fa85e2123d5516e7ca60d.png)